-ST52T410/ST52x420 manages interrupt signals generated by the internal peripherals (PWM/Timers and Analog to Digital Converter) or coming from the INT/PC0 pin.
-The External Interrupt is active on the rising of INT/PC0 signal.
+ST52x430 manages interrupt signals generated by the internal peripherals (PWM/Timers, UART and Analog to Digital Converter) or coming from the INT/PC0 pin.
+The External Interrupt can be programmed to be active on the rising or falling edge of INT/PC0 signal by setting the PEXTINT bit of the Configuration Register to 0.